 It is an important mineral for the human body as it helps immunity.
-It plays a roll in antioxidant activity that defends against free radical damage and inflammation.
+It plays a roll in antioxidant activity that defends against free radical damage.
 But it will also help you maintain a healthy metabolism.
 According to some studies, selenium can also help you reduce the risk of cancer and thyroid diseases.

 But how does selenium benefit your body?